google/honggfuzz/examples/terminal-emulators/README.md

 terminal emulator's input buffer.
 It will typically contains responses to ESC sequences requesting info about terminal size, or about the current color map.
-But, if you notice there arbitrary or binary data, basically something that a typical terminal shouldn't responsd with, try to investigate, as you might have just found and interesting case of RCE, where output ESC sequences can push arbitrary data into terminal's input buffer.
+But, if you notice there arbitrary or binary data, basically something that a typical terminal shouldn't responsd with, try to investigate as.
+You might have just found and interesting case of RCE, where arbitrary data can be pushed into terminal's input buffer, and then read back with whatever runs under said emulator (e.g. /bin/bash)